raffly672/Discord-Auto-Chat/Readme.md

 ## Notes

 - This script uses the `requests` library to interact with the Discord API.
-- Ensure your Discord bot has the necessary permissions to send messages in the specified channel.
+- Ensure your Discord account/bot has the necessary permissions to send messages in the specified channel.
+- This script runs 100% on your local computer
+- **Never share your authentication token with anyone.** Treat it like a password.

 ## License